Wentworth (TV series): Filming

 Foxtel confirmed that Wentworth would not be shot at the original ATV-10 studios in Nunawading, Victoria where Prisoner was filmed.
 Wentworth was instead filmed on a purpose-built set in the suburb of Clayton.
 The shoot employed 300 cast and crew.
 The ten-part season began filming for four months from 10 October 2012.
 Wentworth began airing on Foxtel's SoHo channel from 1 May 2013.
 Filming for the second season began on 23 September 2013 and wrapped on 13 February 2014.
 The second season began airing on 20 May 2014.
 Production for the third season resumed in March and filming was completed in late July.
 In the same month, it was announced that the property in which Wentworth was filmed had been sold, and the set would be knocked down.
 A new alternative was being sought and a TV Week reporter commented that it was unclear if the loss of the set would be written into future storylines.
 The third season began airing on 7 April 2015.
 Production on the fourth season began in the second half of 2015.
 The fifth season was filmed in Melbourne from August 2016.
 On 9 May 2017, Showcase announced that the series had been renewed for a sixth season, which began filming a week later.

 On 18 March 2020, TV Tonight confirmed production of the second part of the eighth and final season was suspended due to the coronavirus outbreak.
-The 10-episode first part of eighth season is still scheduled to air from July 2020.
+The 10-episode first part of eighth season still aired from July to September 2020.

 Filming for the second part of the eighth and final season was completed on 4 September 2020.

 Theme song

 The original Wentworth theme music was composed by rock musician Richard Pleasance for the show's instrumental opening theme to the first season.
 In season two, a new variant of the theme was composed with the introduction of lyrics comprising the theme song "You Don't Know Me", performed by Pleasantville, with the vocals supplied by Pleasance's wife Michelle.
 An orchestrated instrumental version, with differs from the opening theme, served as the ending theme throughout the show's run.
-For the eight season, a new updated variant of the original instrumental theme music, along with a new end theme will be introduced, while the lyrics will be dropped entirely.
+For the eighth season, a new updated variant of the original instrumental theme music, along with a new end theme was introduced, while the lyrics were dropped entirely, however the previous theme tune with the lyrics was used for the final episode.